centreon/centreon-documentation/en/integrations/plugin-packs/tutorials/troubleshooting-plugins.md

 Here are the questions you may want to ask yourself when obtaining this result:

-- Are my IP Address and port parameter correct?
+* Does my IP Address and port parameters are correct?
-- Is the NRPE daemon running on the remote system?
+* Is the NRPE daemon running on the remote system?
-- Is there any firewall or security policy that might block the request?
+* Is there any firewall or security policy that might block the request?

 ### connect to address x.x.x.x port 5666: Connection refused